4 Natural Remedies to Try If You’re Experiencing Peripheral Neuropathy

 Peripheral neuropathy is usually caused by diabetes (called diabetic neuropathy), some medications (especially those used to treat cancer), other diseases (including kidney, liver, cancer, and autoimmune disease), and even vitamin deficiencies.

 Some medications used to treat peripheral neuropathy include antidepressants and anti-seizure medications, though it is not clear how they work for nerve pain.
 Commonly prescribed medications include Neurontin (gabapentin), Lyrica (pregabalin), and Cymbalta (duloxetine).
+You can also buy shoes that protect your feet from nerve damage.
 But there are some alternative, natural treatments and therapies that many patients have used to get pain relief.
 Talk to your doctor about trying some of these natural remedies for peripheral neuropathy:

 Capsaicin, the active compound found in hot peppers, is thought to reduce chronic neuropathic pain by making nerves less sensitive to pain messages, and researchers have found moderate success with using topical capasaicin cream to treat neuropathy.
 Valerie Lloyd, a 65-year-old Alexandria, Va., resident, says she has found some relief for her peripheral neuropathy in a foot cream with capsaicin.

 This gentle workout improves cardiovascular circulation without putting pressure the joints, which may be painful.
 And studies have shown that it’s just as effective as land-based therapies for peripheral neuropathy when it comes to gait and balance.
 Water aerobics helped Lloyd feel better about her strength and state of mind.

 Since acupuncture delivers pain relief, it’s no surprise that it can ease symptoms of peripheral neuropathy—and research has shown that it has pain relief benefits.
 Carolyn Hicks, a psychologist and landscape painter in Northampton, MA, found relief in acupuncture.
 She says the thin needle treatment gave her more energy and balance, and reduced symptoms such as numbness and tingling pain.